 In 2013 government took a decision to extend payment of the 30% commuted overtime allowance to all practicing nurses who regularly work extended hours.
 “Following this suit in 2013 government started paying NBTS nurses allowance at a rate of 30%,” Ditiro said.

-In his judgement on Wednesday Justice Sechele said the plaintiffs have been practicing nurses from the date of their employment as they are holders of practicing certificates.
+In his judgement on Wednesday Justice Sechele said the plaintiffs have been practicing nurses from the date of their employment as they are holders of practicing certificates, and on their way to Nursing Major GA as it is necessary to practice and to work in any medical procedure unless in this case which is the legal and essential practicing education before de GA.

 “There’s therefore no dispute regarding their position as practicing nurses,” said Sechele.